agsb/milliForth-6502/README.md

 decide if the reference of a word will be to executed or be pushed into return stack.

+## Coding for 6502

+Focus in size not performance.

+The compilation wqas done with [ca65](https://github.com/cc65/cc65) V2.19 - Git 7979f8a41.

+The emulation of 6502 CPU was done with [run6502](https://github.com/mrdudz/run6502)

+The way at 6502 is use a page zero and lots of lda/sta bytes.

-Both DTC and MTC runs with my_hello_world.FORTH, using
+Both DTC and MTC runs with my_hello_world.FORTH, with these numbers.

     MTC Instructions: 38053769 Cycles: 156337697